mittwald/cli/docs/app.md

     This flag controls if you want to see the process output or only a summary.
 When using mw non-interactively (e.g. in scripts), you can use this flag to easily get the IDs of created resources for further processing.

+  --remote-sub-directory=<value>  specify a sub-directory within the app installation to upload

+    This is particularly useful when you only want to upload a specific sub-directory of the app installation, for example when you are using a deployment tool that manages the app installation directory itself, and you only want to upload exempt files, like environment specific configuration files or user data.

   --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.

     The SSH identity file to use for the connection.
 This file should contain an SSH private key and will be used to